natevw/putdoc/README.md

 This is especially useful at the top level document where you may want a folder structure for `_attachments` but also have lots of little fields that don't need their own files.

-One last thing: if you really have need, `putdoc` actually supports merging *multiple* objects where the first \[dot-separated] part of the filename \[i.e. key] is `_data`.
+A few other tips: if you really have need, `putdoc` actually supports merging *multiple* objects where the first \[dot-separated] part of the filename \[i.e. key] is `_data`.
 That is, entries from `_data.X.json`, `_data.generated.json`, `_data.json`, and even `_data.group1/` will all get merged into their parent object.
+Also, in a `_docs` folder any `_data` entries found will be mixed in to all the documents in that folder.

-The precendence of keys defined in multiple places is currently unspecified and subject to random chance/future change.
+In all cases, the precendence of keys defined in multiple places is currently unspecified and subject to random chance/future change.

 ## Examples

-So a design document might have a folder like:
+A design document might have a folder like:

 ```
 my_app_repo/